 Property (Excluding Marketable Securities)

-For property other than marketable securities, the gain attributed to the Puerto Rican holding period is calculated by multiplying the total gain by a fraction.
-In this fraction, the numerator is the number of days in the Puerto Rican holding period, and the denominator is the total number of days the property was held overall.
+For non-securities property, the gain attributable to Puerto Rico is calculated by multiplying the total gain by a fraction.
+The numerator is the number of days in Puerto Rico, and the denominator is the total number of days the property was held.

 Income Earned Through Partnerships & S Corporations

-If a taxpayer has a business expense that relates to both Puerto Rican and U.S.-sourced income, they may allocate it across both groups based on the total gross income generated by the business.
-For example, if 80% of a business’s gross income comes from Puerto Rican sources, then 80% of the expense may be allocated to Puerto Rican-sourced income.
-This allocated portion cannot be deducted for U.S. tax purposes.
+For example, if 80% of a business’s gross income comes from Puerto Rican sources, then 80% of the related expenses may be allocated to Puerto Rican-sourced income, and this portion cannot be deducted for U.S. tax purposes.

 Copyright© 2024 Rachel Farris CPA | All Right Reserved